31cbullock-debug/square-survival.-a-fun-game./README.md

 This was fun.
 I wanted a simple game that I could easily play at school.
 It has different game modes so you don't get bored, and I made sure that it had as many cool affects, glow, neon colors, and enemy types.
-Hope you enjoy!
+Hope you enjoy! (download the game by clicking index.html, click code, and click download zip, extract that, then play!)